 - Hygiene.
 Any practice leading to movement of soil or plant material can transfer rope twitch segments to new areas.
 Strict hygiene practices should therefore be followed to minimise the risk.
 These include thorough cleaning of all machinery, clothing, implements, vehicles etc. that come into contact with infested areas, prior to leaving the area.
 Any plant material purchased, such as potted plants, should be carefully checked to ensure rope twitch is not present before the plant is introduced into garden areas.

 - Chemical control.
-A range of chemicals are available which offer varying levels of rope twitch control.
+A range of chemicals are available which offer varying levels of Rope Twitch control.
 For these options to work well, they should be combined with other practices such as cultivation techniques and hygiene practices in a program of integrated weed management.
-With all programs, spraying should go right up to, and if possible through fence lines, to control the rope twitch completely and prevent re-infestation from adjacent areas.
+With all programs, spraying should go right up to, and if possible through fence lines, to control the Rope Twitch completely and prevent re-infestation from adjacent areas.
 Care must be taken to avoid overspray and damage to non-target plants.
-For specific recommendations on herbicides for rope twitch control, contact the Department of Primary Industry and Fisheries for a copy of the Rope Twitch Service Sheet or your local rural merchandiser.
+For specific recommendations on herbicides for rope twitch control, contact the Department of Primary Industry, Parks, Water and the Environment for a copy of the Herbicides for Rope Twitch Control.

 N.B.
 Always check the herbicide label before use.